rubymonolith/restomatic/README.md

 ## Philosophy

 Rails routing is powerful but can become verbose when building properly organized applications with shallow routes and namespaced controllers.
-Restomatic embraces Rails conventions while reducing boilerplate, making your routes file more readable and maintainable.
+RESTomatic embraces Rails conventions while reducing boilerplate, making your routes file more readable and maintainable.

 ## Requirements